jaimindp/Twitter_Activated_Crypto_Trading_Bot/README.md

 Currently looks for substring keyword matches in order to execute the trade

 To Do
-- Backtest
+- Backtest (done)
-- User input parameters
+- User input parameters (done)
+- Fully implement Binance (lower taker/maker fees - 0.01% compared to Krakens 0.26%)
 - Implement sentiment feature
 - Object detection in images

 Notes
 - Requires a Twitter Developer API detecting tweets through Tweepy
+- Requires a crypto exchange (Kraken/Binance) API which is used through ccxt
 	- Uses ccxt (cryptocurrency exchange trading library which has support for a huge number of exchanges and APIs)